 Walk Highlands is an excellent website with details for hiking trails not just on the Isle of Skye but throughout Scotland.
 Visit their website here.

-Getting to the Isle of Skye
+How to Get to the Isle of Skye

 Where to Stay on the Isle of Skye

-When to Make Your Reservations
+When to Make Your Reservation

 So, if you will be traveling to the Isle of Skye during the summer months, book your accommodations at least 3 months in advance.
 Six months would be even better.

-Rubha nam Brathairean
+Rubha nam Brathairean (Brothers Point)

 Where to Eat on the Isle of Skye